 In short, the answer is yes.
 The traditional or classic way to prepare sushi rice is using a rice cooker, a Hangiri* (a Japanese wooden tub), and an Uchiwa* (a Japanese fan).
 The main ingredients are rice, rice vinegar, sugar, salt, and water.
 You can check out Shihoko’s recipe for more details.

-The rice that is typically used to make sushi is a short grain white rice*.
+The rice that is typically used to make sushi is short-grain white rice*.
 Apart from cross-contamination issues, rice itself is naturally gluten-free.

 Rice vinegar also called rice wine vinegar might be the only suspicious ingredient, which is “made by fermenting the starches in rice using an acetic acid bacteria known as Mother of Vinegar (Mycoderma aceti) and small amounts of rice wine to convert the sugars into alcohol and then into acetic acid “ – by Healthline.

-We checked some of the most popular Japanese rice vinegar brands what they say about their products.
+We checked some of the most popular Japanese rice vinegar brands and what they say about their products.
 If you need more info, read our “Is vinegar gluten-free?” article.

 - Marukan rice vinegar* – according to their website all rice vinegar products are gluten-free.

-- Kikkoman rice vinegar* – it is not listed among the GF products section, but based on ingredients it should be gluten-free.
+- Kikkoman rice vinegar* – it is not listed in the GF products section, but based on ingredients it should be gluten-free.

 Is seaweed gluten-free?